 Question 2 addresses the underlying biological pathways of ASD and includes seven short-term and two long-term objectives.
 Research topics associated with Question 2 received the third largest investment, with 20% (\$63,252,949) of the 2009 ASD research funding, including 19% (\$12,072,609) of NIH-ARRA funding.
-Fourteen percent (\$9,171,542) of Question 2 funding was related to understanding the underlying biology of genetic conditions related to autism (2.S.D), and six percent (\$3,584,634) of funding supported projects that investigate biological pathways that could be triggered by environmental toxins or other factors related to autism, including immune system, dietary, and metabolic interactions with the brain (2.S.A).
+Fourteen percent (\$9,171,542) of Question 2 funding was related to understanding the underlying biological pathways of genetic conditions related to autism (2.S.D).
 Two of the seven short-term objectives and one long term objective each received 2% or less of total funding for Question 2 (2.S.B, 2.S.C and 2.L.B) and 2.S.F received no funding.
-Over half of the funding corresponding to the question (54%, \$34,348,932) was not specific to any individual objective, which may be related in part to the substantial amount of research that was ongoing in this area prior to the development of the Strategic Plan.
-These projects included a substantial number of imaging studies aimed at understanding how the unique structure, activity, and interconnectedness of the autistic brain underlies core autism symptoms, including deficits in cognition, social behaviors, and sensory processing.
-Other non-specific studies included cellular and animal models used to explore recurrent themes in ASD biology at a molecular level, such as synaptic dysfunction and cell maturation deficits.
+Over half of the funding corresponding to the question (54%, \$34,353,013) was not specific to any individual objective.
+These projects included a substantial number of imaging studies aimed at understanding the unique structure, activity, and interconnectedness of the autistic brain, as well as how neurological patterns could be used to explain autism-related behaviors.
+Other nonspecific studies included cellular and animal models to explore recurrent themes in ASD biology at a molecular level, such as synaptic dysfunction and cell maturation deficits.
 Question 2 had the largest number of projects (302) corresponding to the Strategic Plan, 38% of which were newly funded in 2009 (\$33,494,583).